mherrmann/fbs-tutorial/README.md

 Install the required libraries (most notably, `fbs` and `PyQt5`):

-    pip install -r requirements.txt
+    pip install fbs PyQt5==5.9.2 PyInstaller==3.3.1

+## Start a project
+Execute the following command to start a new fbs project:

+    python -m fbs startproject

+This asks you a few questions.
+You can for instance use `Tutorial` as the app name, your name as the author and `com.example.tutorial` as the Mac bundle identifier.

+The command creates a new folder called `src/` in your current directory.
+This folder contains the minimum configuration for a bare-bones PyQt app.

 ## Run the app
-This repository contains a sample application.
-To run it from source, execute the following command:
+To run the basic PyQt application from source, execute the following command:

     python -m fbs run